 Taking a ride with a regular, official taxi is what I would consider a matter of common sense, but you’d be surprised at how many tourists still get lured.

-You’re likely to be approached at the airport or the train stations in the big cities by someone offering private taxi service.
-Especially if it’s your first time in Italy, It might be tempting because it’s easy (no need to search for the taxi stand), or possibly faster (not having to queue).
-My advice, however, is NEVER to accept this kind of “offers.”
+People may approach you at the airport or the train stations in the big cities by offering a private taxi service.
+Especially if it’s your first time in Italy, it might be tempting because it’s easy (no need to search for the taxi stand) or possibly faster (not having to queue).
+My advice, however, is NEVER, EVER to accept this kind of “offer.”

-If you’re lucky, you’ll end up spending much more (those nonofficial cars don’t have a meter), and you can’t exclude that such a ride could lead to more unpleasant surprises.
+If you’re lucky, you’ll end up spending much more (those nonofficial cars don’t have a meter), and you can’t exclude that such a ride could lead to more regrettable circumstances.
+You won’t want your first time in Italy to be spoiled by a bad experience that is easy to avoid!

 I’ve been a solo traveler for more than twenty years, and I am primarily in favor of independent travel.
-I’m not at all one getting easily worried, or even scared.
-But I learned how to avoid potential unpleasant, if not dangerous, situations.
+I’m not at all one getting easily worried or even scared.
+But I learned how to avoid potentially unpleasant, if not dangerous, situations.

-If you don’t want to queue for a regular taxi, nor wish to take public transport, you can also book a private airport transfer from Rome Fiumicino.
+If you don’t want to queue for a regular taxi, nor wish to take public transport, a good option is to book a private airport transfer from Rome Fiumicino or Milan Malpensa, and even a private water taxi in Venice, from the Marco Polo airport.

-4. Get the most of your time.
+4. Get the most out of your time.
 Book in advance and skip the queues.

-Unless you’re lucky and travel off-season, you’ll experience frustrating long queues at all the main Italian landmarks.
+Unless you’re lucky and travel off-season, you’ll likely experience frustrating long queues at all the prominent Italian landmarks.

-Queuing will not only make you waste precious time; it also means that in Florence, Rome, Venice, and even to admire the Cathedral in Milan, the chances are that you’ll be exhausted even before starting your visit.
+Queuing will make you waste precious time, which would be all the more a pity if you’re visiting Italy for the first time.
+It also means that in Florence, Rome, Venice, and even to admire the Cathedral in Milan, the chances are that you’ll be exhausted even before starting your visit.

 And there’s more.

-The need to preserve some unique works of art – and the immense costs to restore them – led to limit the number of people allowed access at the same time.
-That happens in Milan if you wish to admire Leonardo da Vinci’s Last Supper, in Padua to visit the magnificent Giotto’s frescoes in the Cappella degli Scrovegni and at other fragile sites.
+The need to preserve some unique works of art – and the immense costs to restore them – led to the limitation of the number of people allowed access at the same time.
+That happens in Milan if you want to admire Leonardo da Vinci’s Last Supper, whose ticket you need to buy with a large advance.
+The same rule applies in Padua to visit the magnificent Giotto’s frescoes in the Cappella degli Scrovegni and at other fragile sites.

 Therefore, if you wish to visit these extraordinary creations by world-famous artists (and believe me, they are some of the most beautiful sights you’ll ever get in your life), you need to plan and book in advance.